The Best & Easiest Fruit To Grow At Home

 Fruit trees, fruit canes and bushes are best grown in garden soil, although there are varieties of apples and pears that are grafted onto dwarf rootstock that can be grown successfully in large tubs.

 Most are hardy enough for British gardens although apricot, peach, fig and grape need shelter from extreme weather to thrive.
 If you have the room then choose your favourites from the list below.

 There are usually many different varieties to choose from each with distinctive flavours.
 Your local garden centre will be able to advise you on varieties that do well in your area and whether they need a partner for good pollination.
 Popular varieties will also be available growing on different rootstocks so you can choose plants that will keep to a reasonable and pickable height, already trained into the shape you need for your space.

-- Plant carefully, digging a good sized planting hole and enriching the soil with lots of organic matter.
+- Planting: Plant carefully, digging a good sized planting hole and enriching the soil with lots of organic matter.

-- A starved plant cannot support a large crop, so feed every year with a controlled release plant food applied in early spring.
+- Feed: A starved plant cannot support a large crop, so feed every year with a controlled release plant food applied in early spring.
 If fruit is growing in pots, you can feed and water with soluble plant food every couple of weeks in spring and summer to encourage strong growth and large fruits.

-- Take the appropriate action to control pests and diseases of fruit.
+- Pest Control: Take the appropriate action to control pests and diseases of fruit.
 Watch out for greenfly on apples, pears and plums.
 Protection against maggots on apples is sensible if this is a local problem.